What is CSR in Business & Why Does it Matter to Employees?

 • Transparent financial reporting and external audits.

 Balancing the three different pillars of CSR is all about finding the perfect equilibrium.
-The benefits of corporate social responsibility happen when a company tries to make a positive or neutral impact on the world while maintaining its economic activity.
+Corporate social responsibility benefits companies that try to make a positive or neutral impact on the world while maintaining their economic activity.

 CTA - Powell Software Sustainability Corner